plone-ve/training/advanced-python/data_model.rst

 For example, suppose we want to replace our dictionary based session with a Redis cache, but we don't want to break the API.
 We do this with caution, and we think, we might want to replace Redis in some other Key-Value storage.
-We domenstrate, how the use of meta classes can enforce programmers, to obay some certain structure, with out throwing a ``RuntimeError`` or an ``AttributeError``, which in some cases might be too late.
+We demonstrate, how the use of meta classes can enforce programmers, to obay some certain structure, with out throwing a ``RuntimeError`` or an ``AttributeError``, which in some cases might be too late.